 We are moving all our applications to the cloud.
 Integrating siloed data sources in a cloud environment, is enabling better security and compliance.
 Combining this with advanced analytics AI and ML, is enabling data-driven clinical and operational decisions.

-We are building next-gen solutions that enable modern clinical and operational experiences for both patients and caregivers. e.g., our partnership with Nuance allows us to explore ambient artificial intelligence – it allows caregivers to practice their care delivery, while the ambient technology makes updates for them, eliminating the tedious manual record-entering process.
+We are building next-gen solutions that enable modern clinical and operational efficiencies for both patients and caregivers. e.g., our partnership with Nuance allows us to explore ambient artificial intelligence – it allows caregivers to practice their care delivery, while the ambient technology makes updates for them, eliminating the tedious manual record-entering process.

 The India team has a mix of experience from product, services, consulting and healthcare companies.
 We offer expertise in multiple technology and operational areas.